FabienRoger/Countergen/docs/source/countergen/data_augmentation.rst

 A. Loading default augmented datasets
 ---------------------------------------

-Create an instance of :py:class:`AugmentedDataset` using this class method:
+Create an instance of :py:class:`AugmentedDataset` by choosing a default dataset (using the ``AugmentedDataset.from_default`` class method).

-.. automethod:: countergen.AugmentedDataset.from_default
+.. autoclass:: countergen.AugmentedDataset

-The available datasets are the keys of :py:class:`DEFAULT_AUGMENTED_DS_PATHS`.
+You can use one of the available default datasets.
+Possible names are the keys of :py:class:`DEFAULT_AUGMENTED_DS_PATHS`.

 Some defaults that you might find interesting: